tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Legacy algorithms
-: Indicates algorithms which are being deprecated because they use algorithms with known weaknesses, specifically SHA-1 which is in this context with either with RSA using RSASSA-PKCS1-v1_5 or ECDSA.
+: Indicates algorithms which are being deprecated because they use algorithms with known weaknesses, specifically SHA-1 which is used in this context with either with RSA using RSASSA-PKCS1-v1_5 or ECDSA.
 These values refer solely to signatures which appear in certificates (see
   {{server-certificate-selection}}) and are not defined for use in